plus3it/ash-windows-formula/README.md

 - [**DISA STIG Baseline**](#ash-windowsstig): the baseline derived from a SCAP scan based on the [DISA STIG][4] benchmark.

-For the Server OS versions above, the formula supports variations for both Member Servers and Domain Controllers, as defined by the Microsoft and DISA baselines.
+For supported Windows Server Operating Systems, *ash-windows* includes baseline variations for both Member Servers and Domain Controllers, as defined by the Microsoft and DISA baselines.
+See the `role` setting, under Configuration (#configuration).

 There is a further [**Delta baseline**](#ash-windowsdelta) policy that is used to enforce additional security settings or to loosen security settings where